Move Up Guidelines

 4. All cell phones and electronic devices are to be silenced to avoid disturbing the competitors.

 5. Each Pro/Am competition site establishes and enforces its own policy regarding pets.
-Should a site allow pets, they shall be kept on leashes at all times.
+Should a site allow pets, they shall always be kept on leashes.
 Pet owners shall be responsible for their pet’s behavior and for cleaning up after them.
 Except for Service Dogs as defined by the ADA under Title II & Title III, dogs and other pets are not allowed to walk on competition ranges or on access routes to ranges at any time.
 Any breach shall prohibit that pet from future ASA attendance.

-6. Video and digital image cameras are not allowed on tournament ranges without prior approval from ASA for the working press or film production.
+6. Video and digital image cameras are not allowed on tournament ranges without prior approval from ASA.
 Still photography is allowed, but the use of flash equipment during competitions is prohibited.

 8. On any range conducting unknown competition spectators may not have range finders.
 They will be required to surrender them or leave.

-9. Spectators may assist by carrying items such as stools, umbrellas, ice chests, food, drinks, or other items for the convenience of shooters, but must stay clear of the shooting stakes and lanes at all times.
+9. Spectators may assist by carrying items such as stools, umbrellas, ice chests, food, drinks, or other items for the convenience of shooters, but must always stay clear of the shooting stakes and lanes.

 11. If a spectator displays unsportsmanlike conduct, they will be removed from the range and the ASA Office will determine whether they are eligible to remain and/or attend future events.